 The Gene Factory: Can Enzymes Revolutionize Man-Made DNA Synthesis?

 The mammoth task of creating synthetic DNA shows how a simple idea can be infinitely complex in practice.
 The theory is straightforward enough: DNA synthesis involves building a man-made version of the nucleic acid strands that form our genetic code.
-The DNA molecule is probably the most famous structure in biology but recreating that structure using man-made tools is a task that has occupied many minds for years, including those of the 28 employees of Paris-based DNA Script, a synthetic biology company with a goal to change how biology builds genetic synthetics.
+The DNA molecule is probably the most famous structure in biology but recreating that structure using man-made tools is a task that has occupied many minds for years, including those of the 28 employees of Paris-based DNA Script, a startup with a goal of changing how biology builds genetic synthetics.

 “It's clear that the ability to progress in R&D in this field is related to the tools that you're using and the technology that is available,” says Sylvain Gariel, DNA Script’s COO and co-founder.
 Gariel recognizes that the industry is growing at an incredible rate but is not being supported by available technology: “When you look at the technologies that are being used to create synthetic DNA, they haven't changed in the last 40 years.
 Consequently, there is a big discrepancy in terms of performance between the chemical technologies that now are the conventional methods used on the market, and the performances of another industry, for example the sequencing industry - there is probably a 100,000 to 1,000,000-fold difference in cost.
 Turnaround time is also a big problem, and so this is what we're trying to solve."